- Early Years Foundation Curriculum

 PSHE at Tiptoe

 This subject is central to all we do at Tiptoe.
+It is a springboard for our Tiptoe learning powers for life.
 We plan to visit it through every area of our curriculum as well as being a standalone subject.

-Our vision is that children will be able to take risks in their learning but know how to stay safe at home and in the community.
+Our vision is that our children will be life long learners, active citizens, able to take risks in their learning and knowing how to stay safe at home and in the community.

-PSHE is challenging, motivating, practical and interactive.
+Underpinned by our Tiptoe Learning Powers - PSHE is challenging, motivating, practical and interactive.
 In our diverse society, children need to develop an understanding of themselves, others and their community and how we can work together in harmony.
 They also need to know how to maintain healthy lifestyles and relationships with others.
-PSHE plays an integral role in children exploring these things and helps to prepare them for the community that they live in now and in the future.
+PSHE plays an integral role in children exploring these things and helps to prepare them for the local, national and international community that they live in now and in the future.
+We believe that our learning powers will enable the children to be collaborative, organised, curious, independent and resilient.

 Our long term planning for each class is on our curriculum page.